Women Shepherds, Pastors and Teachers:

 Last Updated :

 Continuing our discussion from part one, and leaving behind that wicked Abimelech, let's move on to the story of Queen Esther.
-Regarding Esther -- whose Hebrew name was Hadassah, which means "myrtle" -- we discover that while a lot of Christians and Jews like to highly exalt this heroine of the ancient Israelites, and while the Lord did in fact greatly use her to save her people, the point still remains that even though she was queen over an empire, nevertheless, Esther was still required to be subservient to the Persian king, Ahasuerus.
-As I also discuss in the series entitled "The Seven Heads", some scholars believe that the Ahasuerus of the Scriptures was actually Xerxes.
+Regarding Esther -- whose Hebrew name was Hadassah, which actually means "myrtle" -- we discover that while a lot of Christians and Jews like to highly exalt this heroine of the ancient Israelites, and while the Lord did in fact greatly use her to save her people, the point still remains that even though she was queen over an empire, nevertheless, Esther was still required to be subservient to the Persian king, Ahasuerus.
+As I mention in a few other articles, some scholars believe that the Ahasuerus of the Scriptures was actually Xerxes.

 At any rate, Queen Esther -- whose English name is derived from the false Babylonian goddess Ishtar, meaning "star", and from which we also get the name Easter -- risked being killed if she dared to enter into the presence of the king without his express permission, which was symbolized by his holding out the golden sceptre.
 Consider the following set of verses which verify this point: